 The valuation data for active members identify part-time members, but give no indication as to the number of hours worked.
 As done in the past, we imputed a "part-time percentage" by comparing the pay received with their annual equivalent full-time salary.
+Their accumulated service was divided by this percentage to reflect their full benefit.
 Part-time members earning less than \$1,000 during the last year were valued at their current member contribution balance.